HLC® SCRATCHGUARD® scratch-resistant mating surfaces

 Durability: The HLC laser process changes the physical properties of the glass at the endface to create a surface that is harder and smoother than before.
 These changes create a mating surface that is scratch resistant and will withstand a higher number of mates relative to standard connectors.
 Extensive testing has proven HLC connectors do not degrade in performance over the course of 1000 mates.

 Performance: The integrated lens formed by the HLC laser process creates a connector that consistently performs at reference grade levels.
-Both SM and MM terminations yield best in class IL and ORL, and have reference grade endface geometry as well (GR-326 compliant).
+Both SM and MM terminations yield best in class IL and ORL, and have reference grade endface geometry as well (TAA / GR-326 compliant).
 All HLC terminations are fully interoperable with standard / existing terminations and will increase the performance of any application.